The Fellows Program

 Key Training Elements:

 - Immersion in twice-yearly SAB meetings, where Fellows will engage with academic, industry and government thought-leaders from around the world in a unique and inspiring forum to review, discuss and curate scientific programing for our internationally acclaimed conference series.
-These lively and intensive peer-review sessions will focus on cutting-edge science and teach Fellows how to work within diverse scientific groups to reach a common goal.
+These lively and intensive peer-review sessions focus on the forefronts of biology and medicine, and the collegial atmosphere forges consensus on seminal advances in the field.

 - Leadership training modules will be held the day prior to SAB meetings to prepare Fellows for their participation in this forum, and to develop career skills unique to this critical stage of career development.

-- One-on-one mentorship pairing with distinguished SAB member of choice, tailored to career trajectory and professional growth goals of the Fellow.
+- One-on-one mentorship pairing with a distinguished SAB member, tailored to the career trajectory and professional growth goals of the Fellow.

 - Ongoing peer-to-peer mentorship as part of the Keystone Symposia DLSP community, a distinguished group of UR scientists and advisors representing a strong, supportive and diverse life science network.

-- Preferred access to travel award support to attend a future Keystone Symposia conference
+- Travel award support to attend a future Keystone Symposia conference

 Prospective Fellows must have a Ph.D or M.D. degree and be engaged in an independent research position in either academia, industry or government institutions in an area within the biological or biomedical sciences.
 Candidates who meet all criteria below are eligible to apply: